 There is One-to-Many relationship between the Employee & Department table.
 This means one department can have multiple employees.

-Here I have created the DepartmentId column of Employee table as the foreign key for the Id column of the Department table.
+Here we have created the DepartmentId column of Employee table as the foreign key for the Id column of the Department table.

 Department table